 CM 63A is an overview of bingo and keno operations within the Gaming Industry, with an emphasis on game rules, regulations, departmental roles and reporting procedures.
 (AA)

 ADVANCED MANAGEMENT OF BINGO AND KENO (2)

-Class Hours: 1.5 Lecture, 1.5 Laboratory.
-Strongly Recommended i reparation.
-LINO TOTO OI equivalent
+Class Hours: 1.5 Lecture, 1.5 Laboratory CR/NC Strongly Recommended Preparation: ENG 101B or equivalent.